home-assistant/developers.home-assistant/docs/lovelace_custom_card.md

 }
 ```

+Your card can define a `getConfigElement` method that returns a custom element for editing the user configuration.
+Home Assistant will display this element in the card editor in Lovelace.

 ## Defining your card

 Create a new file in your Home Assistant config dir as `<config>/www/content-card-example.js` and put in the following contents: